 Owners of real estate investment properties even do better as they make money through tax benefits, monthly cash flow, and they also benefit from having someone else pay off that asset while it (hopefully) appreciates.

 Physicians and pharmacists, Register with Incrowd for the opportunity to earn easy money with quick "microsurveys" tailored to your specialty.

 To a consumer, debt is an instrument of immediate gratification.
 Why wait until you have the money to buy something when you can have it now with a simple swipe?
 And thus begins the trip down the slippery slope of credit card debt.
 This is, unfortunately, the situation for many Americans.
 In the year 2017, CNBC states that the average US household owes $8,377 in credit card debt.

 However, if you see debt as a tool to gain more assets, which ultimately creates passive income, then you have successfully become an owner.
 To the owner, using debt and leverage wisely can lead to wealth and financial freedom.

 Owners tend to find themselves in the position of growing their net worth.
 They focus on adding assets and savings.
 Real estate, investments, and other ventures steadily add to the owner’s net worth.
-Owners will set net worth goals and track their progress using something like Personal Capital.
+Owners will set net worth goals and track their progress using something like Empower.